VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart5Chapter03.md

 ## 18.6 Comm Input Engine

-`MiniGUI为传统嵌入式操作系统提供了Common输入引擎（comm），使用该引擎可以很方便地实现对键盘、鼠标或触摸屏等输入设备的支持`。

 MiniGUI provides comm `IAL` for conditional real-time operation systems like VxWorks, Nucleus, uC/OS-II, and `eCos`.
 Based on this engine, you can easily add the support for input device such as keyboard, mouse, and touch screen.

 The comm ial engine needs the OS or low-level device driver to provide five functions as follows:

 ```cpp
 int __comminput_init (void);
 void __comminput_deinit (void);